 7. Have Ginger With Honey

 Mix 1 teaspoon of fresh ginger juice with 1 teaspoon of honey.
 Have this twice a day.
+It will help cure the infections causing your sinusitis in the first place, while also offering you relief from its symptoms.

 8. Elevate Your Head While Sleeping